 COVID-19 vaccine

-The autumn and winter vaccination programme, which includes the COVID-19 booster and flu vaccine, is now available for eligible people in Northern Ireland.
+The autumn and winter vaccination programme, which includes the COVID-19 and flu vaccine, is available for eligible people in Northern Ireland.

-The vaccination programme, to help protect Northern Ireland against deadly viruses ahead of winter, has started and will continue into the winter.
+The vaccination programme, to help protect Northern Ireland against deadly viruses ahead of Winter, is now available until January 2026.

-You will be offered the COVID-19 booster vaccine if you are:
+You will be offered the COVID-19 vaccine if you are:

 - a resident or staff member in a care home

-- aged six months to 64 years in a clinical risk group
+- aged six months to 74 years and immunosuppressed

 If you are eligible for vaccination against COVID-19 or flu this autumn and winter, you should make yourself aware of your own GP surgery’s or community pharmacist’s vaccination arrangements and work with them to get vaccinated.

-You may be eligible for both the flu and the COVID-19 Autumn booster vaccines.
+You may be eligible for both the flu and the COVID-19 vaccines.

 If you're offered both vaccines, it's safe to have them at the same time.